atomisthq/docs/docs/automations/commands.md

 ### Send an HTTP request

 The `axios` library in TypeScript is great for HTTP requests.
 It returns a Promise of a response.
-Axios parses JSON and XML into JavaScript objects into the `data` field on the response, very handy!
+Axios parses JSON (or XML) into JavaScript objects into the `data` field on the response.

 Here's a quick-start for your `handle` method: